 Sec.
-112.051 REVOCATION, MODIFICATION, OR AMENDMENT BY SETTLOR.
+112.051REVOCATION, MODIFICATION, OR AMENDMENT BY SETTLOR.

-(a) A settlor may revoke the trust unless it is irrevocable by the express terms of the instrument creating it or of an instrument modifying it.

-(b) The settlor may modify or amend a trust that is revocable, but the settlor may not enlarge the duties of the trustee without the trustee's express consent.

-(c) If the trust was created by a written instrument, a revocation, modification, or amendment of the trust must be in writing.
+- (a)A settlor may revoke the trust unless it is irrevocable by the express terms of the instrument creating it or of an instrument modifying it. - (b) The settlor may modify or amend a trust that is revocable, but the settlor may not enlarge the duties of the trustee without the trustee's express consent. - (c)If the trust was created by a written instrument, a revocation, modification, or amendment of the trust must be in writing.

 If the trust is revocable and does not specify how revocation can occur, no specific procedure need be followed, but the settlor's intent to revoke must be manifestly clear.
 Jenkins v.
 Jenkins 522 S.W.3d 771, 782 (Tex.
 App.--Houston [1st Dist.]
 2017, no pet.).
 An unanswered question is whether one settlor acting alone can revoke a revocable trust that contains a provision that both settlors of the trust must consent to revocation.
-If not, then can one co-trustee revoke the trust as to the property she conveyed into trust?
+If not, then can one co-trustee revoke the trust as to the property s/he conveyed into trust?

-It is safe to say that the complications mentioned in this paper about amending or unwinding trusts, or removing assets from trust, are not present with a revocable trust.
+It is safe to say that the complications mentioned in this paper about amending or unwinding trusts, or removing assets from trust, are lessened with a revocable trust.
 A settlor of a revocable trust has constructive possession and control over property held in revocable trust.
-While the case law does not address this specifically, the author believes that income earned during the settlor's marriage can be treated by a divorce court as community property.
+While the case law does not address this specifically, the author believes that income earned on property held in a revocable trust during the settlor's marriage can be treated by a divorce court according to normal marital property rules.
+A question exists whether assets transferred to the trustee of a revocable trust, which are neither separate nor community property, while held in trust, reacquire their former separate or community character if removed from trust.